spsarkar/devops/README.md

 # devops

-This project provides a set of tools for deploying Nitrogen services based on CoreOS.
+This project provides a set of tools for deploying a Nitrogen service using [Deis](http://deis.io).

 ## Getting Started

+If you haven't used Deis before, quickly jump over to [the documentation](http://docs.deis.io/en/latest/) and get to a high level understanding before moving on.

 A service environment is defined via a set of JSON description files.
 This project includes templates for a staging environment and a small production environment in enviroments/staging and environments/production.
 You can use these as templates for building out your own environments.
-Simply copy the whole directory and then edit the config.json and etcd.json files.
+Simply copy the whole directory and then modify the config.json files with the configuration for your environment.

-Config.json is
+## Installing Nitrogen

+Once you have your configuration specified, build the creation and installation scripts with (using the staging environment as an example):

+`./build staging`

+From the environments/staging directory, the next step is to create the cluster:

+`./create-cluster.sh`

+This will spin up a CoreOS cluster and then install and start Deis on it over the course of about a half hour.

+Finally, we need to install the four Nitrogen services: the frontdoor, ingestion, registry and consumption services.
+You can do that with:

+`./install.sh`

+This will check out the current version of each of these services from github into the staging environment directory, configure your Deis service with their configuration details, and

+Once these are installed, you can subsequently upgrade them by pulling the latest version from github and then pushing that to the Deis cluster:

+1. `git pull origin master`
+2. `git push deis master`

 ## Nitrogen Project